lookit/ember-lookit-frameplayer/app/components/exp-lookit-iframe/doc.rst

     Text to display on the 'next frame' button.

 warningMessageText [String | ``Please confirm that you have finished the task above!
 When you have finished, click the button to continue.``]
     Red text displayed above next button to confirm that the user understands that there's a task above to be completed before moving to next frame.
+If no value is given, the default text (shown above) will be used, otherwise you can provide a custom message.
+This message will appear after the user first clicks the 'Next' button, at which point the 'Next' button will be briefly disabled to encourage users to check that they've finished the iframe task and are clicking the correct button.

 Data collected
 ----------------